Laird Hamilton was one of the first watermen to test the kites developed by the Legaignoux brothers. Here's how he lived the early kiteboarding years.

 From time to time, Laird gives kiteboarding a go, but he now manages his time more efficiently.

 Laird Hamilton says he loves windsurfing and kiteboarding, but he will remain a surfer at heart.

 "Surfing on a wave, feeling its power and the freedom that it brings you, is at the heart of my existence as a waterman.
 I come back to it, over and over again," notes Hamilton.

 His priority is surf foiling.
 Because he cherishes big waves, and hydrofoils work very well in all types of conditions.

 Hamilton sees himself surrounded by water and big waves until he's 100 years old.
 All he needs is an open mind and an inner fire that drives him forward.

 "I no longer need to prove anything about these big waves.
-I do not want to feed my ego and to only limit my existence to that.
+I do not want to feed my ego and only limit my existence to that.
 Ego inhibits inspiration and curbs evolution," concludes Hamilton.

 The story of Laird Hamilton and his involvement in the birth of kiteboarding is featured in "Kitesurf: Du Rêve À La Réalité"